OliverPifferi/dns-mobileconfig/README.md

 # dns-mobileconfig
 A simple website to create DoH and DoT config files for iOS.

-Might also work on macOS, I don't have a way to test that currently.
+These profiles also work on iPadOS and macOS.

 ## About